geoorge1d127/ProFL/README.md

 # ProFL: A Fault Localization Tool for Prolog

 ProFL is a fault localization command-line tool for Prolog models.
 Given a faulty Prolog model and a corresponding test suite, ProFL will calculate which Prolog statements are the most likely to be faulty or have the highest "suspiciousness".
 ProFL has three components: A tool that determines test coverage for the given test suite on the Prolog model, ProFL-s which is a spectrum-based fault localization technique and ProFL-m which is a mutation-based fault localization technique.

+# Motivation
+In the field of software testing, there seems to be useful tools and techniques when it comes to localizing faults in imperative languages (Java and C++).
+However, there seems to be a lack of reseach as to how these techniques might be useful for declarative languages, like Prolog.
+Since Prolog is still widely used, this project aims to address the need to enable fault localization in Prolog models.

 # Requirements: